Prof YU, Leung Ho Philip 楊良河 教授

 Personal Profile

-Philip Yu is a Professor at the Department of Mathematics and Information Technology of the Education University of Hong Kong.
-He is the Associate Director of the University Research Facility of Data Science and Artificial Intelligence and an Executive Committee Member of the International Association of Statistical Computing.
-Philip was the Chairperson of the Asian Region Section of the International Association of Statistical Computing, the Vice President of the Hong Kong Statistical Society, a Council Member of the Hong Kong Mathematical Society, and a member of the Technical Committee of Computational Finance and Economics, IEEE Computational Intelligence Society.
-He is also an Associate Editor of Frontiers in Artificial Intelligence, Journal of Data Science, Statistics, and Visualisation, Journal of Applied Statistics, and Digital Finance.
+Philip Yu is a Professor at the Department of Mathematics and Information Technology, and the Associate Director of the University Research Facility of Data Science and Artificial Intelligence at the Education University of Hong Kong.
+He currently serves as an Executive Committee Member of the International Association of Statistical Computing, and has previously held the Chairperson for the Asian Region Section of the International Association of Statistical Computing.
+Also, he has been the Vice President of the Hong Kong Statistical Society, a Council Member of the Hong Kong Mathematical Society, and a member of the Technical Committee of Computational Finance and Economics, IEEE Computational Intelligence Society.
+Professor Yu is also an Associate Editor for several journals, including Frontiers in Artificial Intelligence, Journal of Data Science, Statistics, and Visualisation, Journal of Applied Statistics, and Digital Finance.
+In 2009, he was elected as an Elected Member of the International Statistical Institute.

-Professor Yu has been continuously engaged in performing outstanding teaching and mentoring activities, providing exceptional service to the statistics/data science profession through numerous conferences and committee work, and promoting statistical and AI literacy in Hong Kong through a number of outreach activities.
-He has been involved in the organizing and program committees at many international conferences.
-He was a member of the Assessment Working Group of the Chief Executive’s Award for Teaching Excellence (2020/2021).
-He possesses over three decades of extensive experience in diverse contracted research/consulting projects and professional services for businesses, industries, and public bodies, including banks and insurance companies, stock exchanges, the Hospital Authority, the Department of Health (HKSAR), the Census and Statistics Department (HKSAR), secondary schools, etc.
+Professor Yu is dedicated to exemplary teaching and mentoring, providing outstanding service to the statistics and data science fields through numerous conferences and committee work.
+He actively promotes statistical and AI literacy in Hong Kong through outreach initiatives.
+With more than three decades of extensive experience, he has contributed to numerous contracted research/consulting projects and professional services for businesses, industries, and public bodies, including banks and insurance companies, stock exchanges, the Education Bureau (HKSAR), the Hong Kong Examinations and Assessment Authority, the Department of Health (HKSAR), the Hospital Authority, the Census and Statistics Department (HKSAR), and secondary schools.

 Research Interests